 About Princeton Entertainment

+“You do it big time” Aretha Franklin`s salute to Princeton Entertainment`s 31 years of creating and touring groundbreaking and exciting new concerts and productions.
 Princeton Entertainment’s producing signature is the creation of innovative productions combining the talents of popular recording artists, entertainment franchises with orchestras and other elements.
-Princeton’s tours, appealing to cross-generational audiences, often reach five continents annually.
-Over its history, Princeton’s clients, touring productions, and co-producers include: Andrea Bocelli, Justin Timberlake, Idina Menzel, Cher, James Taylor, Nana Mouskouri, Harry Belafonte, Julie Andrews, Christopher Plummer, Charlotte Church, Denyce Graves, Raul Esparza, Linda Ronstadt, Liza Minnelli, The Irish Tenors, Sir James Galway, Marvin Hamlisch, John Lithgow, Joan Rivers, Pokémon: Symphonic Evolutions, Star Wars: In Concert, The Legend of Zelda: Symphony of the Goddesses, The Philadelphia Orchestra, Royal Philharmonic Orchestra, New York Philharmonic, National Symphony Orchestra, the Baltimore Symphony, the Pittsburgh Symphony, Vancouver Symphony, San Diego Symphony, and the Orchestra of St. Luke’s.
+Princeton’s tours, appealing to cross-generational audiences, often reach five continents.
+Over its history, Princeton’s clients, touring productions, and co-producers include: Andrea Bocelli, Justin Timberlake, Cher, Aretha Franklin, James Taylor, Nana Mouskouri, Harry Belafonte, Idina Menzel, Joan Rivers, Linda Ronstadt, Liza Minelli, Pokémon: Symphonic Evolutions, The Legend of Zelda: Symphony of the Goddesses Julie Andrews, Christopher Plummer, John Williams, Charlotte Church, Denyce Graves, Raul Esparza, The Irish Tenors, Sir James Galway, Marvin Hamlisch, John Lithgow, Star Wars: In Concert, The Philadelphia Orchestra, Royal Philharmonic Orchestra, New York Philharmonic, National Symphony Orchestra, the Baltimore Symphony, the Pittsburgh Symphony, Vancouver Symphony, San Diego Symphony, and the Orchestra of St. Luke’s.

-Princeton’s clients and associates additionally include: The John F. Kennedy Center for the Performing Arts, Playhouse Square Center; Benedum Center; Heinz Hall for the Performing Arts; Bethel Center for the Performing Arts; Blue Hills Bank Pavilion; Jiffy Lube Live Pavilion; The Flint Center; Sunrise Theater; Shea’s Performing Arts Center; the Warner Theater; the Majestic Theatre; and others.
+Princeton’s clients and associates additionally include: The John F. Kennedy Center for the Performing Arts, Playhouse Square Center; Pittsburgh Cultural Trust; Bethel Center for the Performing Arts; Blue Hills Bank Pavilion; Jiffy Lube Live Pavilion; The Flint Center; Sunrise Theater; Shea’s Performing Arts Center; the Warner Theater, Washington, D.C.; the Majestic Theatre, San Antonio; and others.

 Princeton Entertainment is often the first to recognize a new superstar, and with that vision, produced Andrea Bocelli’s first formal concert in the United States with the Kennedy Center as its annual Gala with the National Symphony Orchestra.
 Princeton went on to produce Andrea Bocelli’s first five tours of North and South America, selling out arenas and amphitheaters across continents.
 His appearances with the Pittsburgh Symphony and the Royal Philharmonic Orchestra generated phenomenal success.
 Andrea Bocelli’s performances for Princeton rank among Pollstar Magazine’s highest grossing concert tours in history.